bronnie313/hello-react-front-end/README.md

 This is a web application that demonstrates the combination of using React with Rails with two application, that is to say, using react as the front-end and Rails as the back-end with Postgres as the the database

+here is the link for the back-end PR https://github.com/bronnie313/hello-rails-backend/pull/1 and the link for the rails is https://github.com/bronnie313/hello-rails-backend/tree/back-end

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>